tetcore/substrate-enterprise-sample/README.md

-# Substrate & FRAME Supply Chain Sample
+# Tetcore & FABRIC Supply Chain Sample

 This sample project demonstrates how the [Substrate](https://www.substrate.io/) framework for building blockchains and its standard